-Therefore, if you want to know your chocolate is of good quality look for “cacao” on the ingredients list, and leave the one that says “cocoa” on the shelf.
+Therefore, if you want to know your chocolate is good quality, look for “cacao” on the ingredients list.
+Leave the ones that say “cocoa” on the shelf.
 It will be more expensive, but it’s worth it!
 Once you get a taste for real chocolate, you’ll turn your nose up at the other stuff.

 Choco Museum experience

-For your very own chocolate experience in Guatemala or elsewhere in Central and South America, I recommend the Choco Museum–they aren’t paying me.
-The chocolatier and museum offer everything from cacao plantation tours and full “Bean to Bar” lessons, to brief 45min chocolate workshops for those short on time.
+For your very own chocolate experience in Guatemala or elsewhere in Central and South America, I recommend the Choco Museum.
+The chocolatier and museum offer everything from cacao plantation tours to full “Bean to Bar” lessons.
+If you need an express experience, their 45min chocolate workshops is a great option.